211 Misconduct in Research and Other Scholarly Activity

 Responsible Officer: Vice Provost for Research

-A. Research is an integral and essential component of Middle Tennessee State University's (MTSU or University) educational mission, which includes the creation of new knowledge through research, application of that knowledge through teaching and public service, preserving that knowledge in the University's libraries, databases, and journals, and transferring that knowledge to future generations of scholars through teaching and publications.
+A. Research and other scholarly activity are integral and essential components of Middle Tennessee State University's (MTSU or University) mission, which includes the creation of new knowledge through research, application of that knowledge through teaching and public service, preserving that knowledge in the University's libraries, databases, and journals, and transferring that knowledge to future generations of scholars through teaching and publications.
 The pursuit, preservation, and transfer of that new knowledge must express the highest scholarly standards and reflect the character and integrity of the University and its faculty and students.
-Without integrity, the University could not justify the privilege of academic freedom intrinsic to scholarship and education, nor could it provide to society the advancements of knowledge that derive from free and open inquiry.
+Without integrity, the University could not justify the privilege of academic freedom intrinsic to education, nor could it provide to society the advancements of knowledge that derive from free and open inquiry.

-B. MTSU is committed to fostering an environment in which the highest ethical standards in the conduct of research and other scholarly activities are followed.
+B. MTSU is committed to fostering an environment in which the highest ethical standards in the conduct of research and other scholarly activity are followed.
 The primary responsibility for maintaining such standards of honesty in the pursuit and dissemination of knowledge rests with the faculty, their collaborating staff members, and students.
-An individual engaged in research and other scholarly activities must be aware of the ethical standards governing his/her discipline and of applicable regulations.
-Persons subject to this policy should report conduct that they believe in good faith constitutes misconduct in research or other scholarly activities.
+An individual engaged in research and other scholarly activity must be aware of the ethical standards governing their discipline and of applicable regulations.
+Persons subject to this policy should report conduct that they believe in good faith constitutes misconduct.

-C. This University policy defines the rights, responsibilities, and procedures for dealing with allegations of misconduct in research and scholarly activities.
+C. This University policy defines the rights, responsibilities, and procedures for dealing with allegations of misconduct in research and other scholarly activity.
 It is designed to address important issues of scientific integrity that arise in the course of daily academic life and to ensure the University's compliance with applicable federal laws.
-It serves the purpose of protecting the integrity and reputation of the University and its scholars as well as the research and scholarship produced by members of the MTSU community.
-Violation of this policy is grounds for administrative sanction.
+It serves the purpose of protecting the integrity and reputation of the University and its scholars as well as the research or scholarly activity produced by members of the MTSU community.
+Violation of this policy is grounds for administrative sanction including, but not limited to, suspension or termination of employment.
 The University strives to ensure that all members of its community understand and uphold this policy.

 II.
 Scope and Applicability

-D. Research or scholarly activities that involve faculty-student collaboration are encouraged and may be positively recognized in faculty personnel processes.
-Issues related to faculty-student collaboration may include matters such as expected contributions of each party, order of authorship, and/or type of citation to be given, and must be addressed early in any research or scholarly project, preferably in writing.
-Decisions must be congruent with the ethics and scholarly customs of each discipline involved.
+B. Research and other scholarly activity that involves faculty-student collaboration is encouraged and may be positively recognized in faculty personnel processes.
+Issues related to faculty-student collaboration may include matters such as expected contributions of each party, order of authorship, and/or type of citation to be given, and must be addressed early in any research or other scholarly project, preferably in writing.
+Decisions must be congruent with the ethics and customs of each discipline involved.
 Specific recognition of the nature and scope of individual student contributions must be made in all published materials.

-E. But for exceptions provided in 42 CFR 3.105, the process provided in this policy applies only to research misconduct occurring within six (6) years of the date an allegation of misconduct is received.
+C. But for exceptions provided in 42 CFR 93.105, the process provided in this policy applies only to misconduct in research or other scholarly activity occurring within six (6) years of the date an allegation of misconduct is received.

 A. Allegation.
-Disclosure, through any means of communication, of possible research or scholarly activity misconduct made to a University official.
+Disclosure, through any means of communication, of possible misconduct in research or other scholarly activity made to a University official.

 B. Complainant.
-A person who makes an allegation of misconduct in research or scholarly activities.
+A person who makes an allegation of misconduct in research or other scholarly activity.

 D. Evidence.
-Any document, tangible or intangible item or other matter having evidentiary value, or testimony offered or obtained during a misconduct in research or scholarly activities proceeding that tends to prove or disprove the existence of an alleged fact.
+Any document, tangible or intangible item or other matter having evidentiary value, or testimony offered or obtained during a misconduct in research or other scholarly activity proceeding that tends to prove or disprove the existence of an alleged fact.

 E. Good Faith Allegation.
 Having a belief in the truth of one's allegation or testimony that a reasonable person would have based on the information known at the time.
 An allegation or testimony is not made in good faith if it is made with knowing or reckless disregard for, or willful ignorance of, facts that would disprove the allegation.

 F. Inquiry.
-Initial information-gathering and fact-finding to determine whether an allegation or apparent instance of research or scholarly misconduct warrants an investigation.
+Initial information-gathering and fact-finding to determine whether an allegation or apparent instance of research or other scholarly activity misconduct warrants an investigation.

 1. Fabrication is making up data or results and recording or reporting them.